Errorless House Training Guide

 Too much space – Increasing space and decreasing vigilance is the bane of a great potty training plan.
 The adage, “my house is your house” will set you and your dog up for failure.
 My home is your home will come down the road, after your puppy is potty trained.
 Start small and let them earn space slow and steady.
 Providing more space and increase the space provided to your dog slowly.
 Too much, too soon will cause accidents.
 Remember, habits (good and bad) take a while to form and stick.
 Dogs are time intensive not space intensive.
 You are much better off taking it slow, measured in months not weeks; to doubly make sure your dog looks forward to peeing and pooping as soon as they go outdoors in your preferred bathroom spot than taking a shot and increasing their freedom because they got it right for a few weeks in a row.
 Invest a few months of inconvenience and vigilance for years of a happy and joyous pee and poop free home – it’s a great ROI.

 Lazy to reward good/preferred behavior – funny/sad isn’t it, how we are so quick to punish and scold bad behavior but often forget or take for granted our dog’s good behavior as if we just “expect” our dogs to understand us and to behave like little fur baby angels.
 Well seeing how expectations are future resentments, it would behoove us to not expect or take anything for granted.
 You can never generously reward peeing and pooing quickly and on cue enough.
 Meaning, despite a dog’s age, I still bring high-value rewards out with me on occasion for any age dog, just to keep the variable reinforcement schedule intact and strong.
 You should see how a 12-year-old lab dances around in circles like a puppy again when I whip out his favorite treat for going pee or poop quickly where I wanted him to, in the rain!
-We have a party and it is an awesome spectacle!
+We have a party, and it is an awesome spectacle!
 Seeing him that happy brings tears to my eyes and I imagine you experience the same connection with your dog when they are happy, you are ecstatic.
-If you treat generously, frequently and with contiguity, your dog will start to pee and poo like Flash Gordon and you both will all be happier and healthier for it.
+If you treat generously, frequently and with contiguity, your dog will start to pee and poo like Flash Gordon, and you both will all be happier and healthier for it.

 Punishment – Why does my dog hold it in when we go outside and wait until we get home to pee and poop?
 Has your dog been scolded, yelled at, hit, rubbed their nose in their pee or poop?
 Have you ever scared your dog, intimidated them or punished them in any other way for peeing and pooing inside?
 Has your dog been punished for peeing and pooping outdoors in ways you didn’t think of?
 Such as this scenario: You take your dog out for their long-awaited 1-2 walks per day, they poop and pee immediately like a great dog, you casually say good boy or nothing at all and then hurry them back inside?
 See the punishment?
 The reward (going for a walk and being outdoors) is removed immediately after they poop and pee and the dog learns very quickly to hold it in and not pee and poop quickly or at all while outdoors.
-Rewarding your dog should include high-value food rewards and to take your dog for a long walk, let him/her off leash or to provide more space to him once he has fully eliminated.
+Rewarding your dog should include high-value food rewards and when taking your dog for a long walk, let him/her off leash or to provide more space to him once he has fully eliminated.
 The problem most parents run into is that directly after the dog eliminates the parents remove the reward (e.g. being outside and going for a walk) and bring the dog back to the boring indoors (yuk!)
 So wait calmly and patiently, without playing or talking to your dog at your preferred spot and surface you would like him to go on, after he goes, then provide all of these rewards: have a celebration in your best baby voice, many high value food rewards, pets, and then go for a long walk, so that the quick elimination predicts the rewarding long walk and all of the above.
 That is how to get a dog to eliminate quickly and not to hold it in until the very last minute after you have been outdoors for an hour.
 Which is frustratingly what dogs often learn when parents immediately bring a dog inside after they go potty.

 Separation Anxiety – If a dog has anxiety urinating or defecating due to separation anxiety or if you suspect that this may be a contributing factor, please take some time to understand separation anxiety thoroughly and treat that behavior problem separately or concurrently from potty training.
 It is vital to address the underlying conditioned emotional response (CER) thoroughly before using a crate or potty training.
 Never address any behavior through punition, fear, intimidation or force.